 Rostrum, Rotary and NSW Plain Speaking Competitions

 Tara girls are selected based on interest/experience.
 They compete at various schools either during school or after school hours.
-These competitions require the girls to prepare one speech and then have 5 minutes to prepare impromptu speeches.
+These competitions require the girls to prepare one speech and then have five minutes to prepare impromptu speeches.
 There is a preliminary round and then semi - final and final stages.

 Festival of Speech